New prime minister sworn in to lead populist Italian government

 Rome (CNN)A law professor who has never before held political office was sworn in as Italy's new Prime Minister on Friday afternoon, ending almost three months of political uncertainty and bringing to power a new populist government.

+Giuseppe Conte took an oath of loyalty to the Italian constitution in a gilded room in the Quirinal, Italy's presidential palace in Rome.

-Giuseppe Conte had been approved for Italy's top office by the country's President Sergio Mattarella Thursday evening after the right-wing League and anti-establishment Five Star Movement reached a coalition agreement.
+On Thursday evening Italy's President Sergio Mattarella had approved the government put forward by the right-wing League and anti-establishment Five Star Movement, which emerged as the two largest parties after an inconclusive election in March.

-Conte's cabinet ministers -- including leaders of the League and Five Star -- are also being sworn in by Mattarella at the Quirinal, Italy's presidential palace.
+Conte's cabinet ministers -- including leaders of the League and Five Star -- have also been sworn in by Mattarella at the Quirinal.

 After meeting with the outgoing premier Paolo Gentiloni, Conte will hold his first cabinet meeting later Friday.
 Conte and his new government will also face a confidence vote in parliament next week.